Cortical-interactome/scLRSomatoDev/README.md

     install.packages(c("shiny", "tidyverse", "Seurat", "ggplot2", "dplyr", "tidyr"))
     ```

-5. Run the Shiny app:
+5. To run the Shiny app, click the 'Run' or 'Play' button in either the ui.r or server.r file or run the following command :
     ```{r}
     shiny::runApp("app.R")
     ```